 We listen to the parents and caregivers on their hopes and aspirations for their child.
 Any learning challenges and/or disabilities are discussed at the enrolment meeting.
 We acknowledge that not every child meets their developmental milestones and together we can determine the best level of support and any adjustments that may be needed.

 At McAuley, we have a Diversity & Inclusion Leader.
 In developing a Personalised Plan for Learning, or PPL, we work collaboratively with families.
 When Allied Health Professionals are involved, we seek their expertise.
-These PPLs provide information for educators to ensure appropriate adjustments are implemented to support the child.
+These PPLs provide information for teachers to ensure appropriate adjustments are implemented to support the child.

 We encourage you to have a conversation with us today.